Hyperbolic groups with almost finitely presented subgroups: Main Construction

 \begin{thm} Let $\xbarcplx$ be the cube complex constructed above as a branched cover of $\xcplx$.
-Then there is an $S^1$ valued Morse function $f$ on ${\xbarcplx}$ such that the ascending and descending links are simply connected or $S(L')$. \end{thm}
+Then there is an $S^1$ valued Morse function $f$ on ${\xbarcplx}$ such that the ascending and descending links are simply connected or $S(L')$. \end{thm} \begin{proof} We need only check that we preserve simple connectedness in the ascending and descending links of vertices in $Y$.

+Let $v$ be a vertex of $Y$.
+In $\lk(v, \xcplx)$ we are removing the branch set and taking a cover.
+For each vertex $w$ in the branch set $\lk(w, \lk(v, \xcplx))$ is a graph which can be covered by loops of length 4.
+We can order these loops of length 4 such that each successive loop has a non-trivial intersection with on of the previous loops.
+The preimage of each of the loops of length 4 is a single loop.
+Thus the preimage of $\lk(w, \lk(v, \xcplx))$ is a connected graph.
+When we replace the preimages of $w$ we cone of this graph.

+With the ordering of the vertices from \cref{lem:int4cycles} we are gluing a sequence of contractible sets along connected subspaces.
+The result of this procedure is simply connected.
+Thus the ascending and descending links are simply connected for any vertex in the branching locus.

+For vertices not on the branching locus, the ascending and descending links remain unchanged.
+Thus they are all either simply connected or $S(L')$. \end{proof}

 \begin{cor} Let $L$ be a simplicial complex with nlcp whose fundamental group is perfect.
 Let $\xbarcplx$ be the cube complex constructed above with $\Gamma_B = S(S(L'))$.
 Then the kernel of $f_*$ is of type $FP_2$ but not finitely presented. \end{cor} \begin{proof} By Lemma \ref{lem:retractlinks} that the finiteness properties of the kernel are controlled by the homotopy of $S(L')$.
 Thus if $L'$ has non-trivial perfect fundamental group, then the kernel of $f_*$ is of type $FP_2$ but not finitely presented. \end{proof}